tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 value $ v $, where each party can keep their partial blinding factor secret.
 The parties must share committed values deep within the inner-product range proof protocol ([[12]], [[13]], [[14]]).

-In order to construct the shared Bulletproof range proof $ RP\_m $, each party start to calculate their own range proof for commitment $ C\_m(v\_1, \sum \_{j=1}^3 k\_jG) $ as follows:
+In order to construct the shared Bulletproof range proof $ RP\_m $, each party starts to calculate their own range proof for commitment $ C\_m(v\_1, \sum \_{j=1}^3 k\_jG) $ as follows:
 $$
 \begin{aligned}
 \text{Alice:} \mspace{18mu} C\_1(v\_1,k\_1) &= (v\_1H + k\_1G) \\\\